 The Thorndon Quay route will go from the Aotea Quay overbridge along Hutt Road, Thorndon Quay, Featherston Street, and Bunny Street to the Waterloo Quay intersection.
 It provides links to Featherston Street, which is where most cyclists using this route are heading, and the waterfront.
 Watch the video to explore the route.

-Some improvements to the road markings in and around Bunny Street will be made during the second half of 2017 to make the area safer for people on bikes.
+Some improvements to the road markings in and around Bunny Street will be made in early 2018 to make the area safer for people on bikes.

 These changes have been planned for about two years, but were delayed while work happened on the Victoria University site.

 Contractors used the wide shoulder on this part of Featherston Street to provide a temporary loading zone during construction, but it is no longer required for this purpose.
 It is a part of the road many people on bikes already use.